GavinHaLab/GavinHaLab.github.io/projects/SV_10X_analysis/index.md

 ```

 ### 3. Path to R package files
-Specify the directory in which [TitanCNA](https://github.com/gavinha/TitanCNA) are installed.
+Specify the directory in which [TitanCNA](https://github.com/gavinha/TitanCNA) is installed.
 *Set these if the R files in these libraries have been modified or updated but not yet installed or updated in R*.
 ```
 titan_libdir:  /path/to/TitanCNA/
 ```

 ### 4. Path to TitanCNA 10X snakemake results
-Specifies the TitanCNA results to be merged with SvABA results in [combineSvabaTitan.snakefile](combineSvabaTitan.snakefile).
+Specifies the [TitanCNA 10X snakemake](https://github.com/gavinha/TitanCNA_10X_snakemake) location containing result files to be merged with SvABA results in [combineSvabaTitan.snakefile](combineSvabaTitan.snakefile).
 ```
 titan_results:  /path/to/TitanCNA/snakemake_results/
 ```